poteto/styleguides/uxd/ux-developer-onboarding.md

 ## Add Yourself to DockYard Team Page

-Write a personal bio that follows other team member's bios on the [DockYard Team Page]
+Write a personal bio that follows other team member’s bios on the [DockYard Team Page]
 (http://dockyard.com/team).
 * Clone the